 I am ultimately hopeful for Davidson, I think we have good people in this town.
 We have a ways to go, but we can do the work.

-Town of Davidson Communications Dept admin almost 2 years ago
+Town of Davidson Communications Dept admin over 2 years ago

 Thank you so much for your engagement.
 We'll pass on your ideas and questions to our colleagues in other departments.
 We appreciate you sharing your thoughts!